The state of the art, or art of the state?

 Case studies: concentration of power, censorship complex, misallocation of resources.

-Institution is looking for a person to help make an analysis of the legal bases to which public structures conform to the handling of money and the requirements of the law.
+Help make an analysis of the legal bases to which public structures conform to the handling of money and the requirements of the law.
 This work is not paid.

 If you have a story to tell, Institution wants to hear your story.